ConOps/conops/README.md

 # Con Ops
 Con Ops is the behind the scenes application of 2D Con.
-It allows the staff and volunteers at 2D con to check in attendees, schedule and plan events, and cordinate and keep track of information from previous conventions.
+It allows the staff and volunteers at 2D Con to check in attendees, schedule and plan events, and cordinate and keep track of information from previous conventions.

-You can see how the app works here: Heroku:
+You can see how the app works here.
+Heroku:

 ## Built With
 React, Redux, Express, Passport, and PostgreSQL, Material-UI, (a full list of dependencies can be found in `package.json`).